dam0/oci-ga-tf-ext-app/oci-terraform-ansible/README.md

    - **Bastion NSG**: Allows SSH access from allowed CIDR blocks
    - **Private Compute NSG**: Allows SSH from bastion NSG and application traffic from load balancer subnet
    - **Load Balancer NSG**: Allows HTTP/HTTPS from allowed CIDR blocks and egress to private instances
-4. **IP Filtering**: Access to the load balancer and bastion host is restricted to specific CIDR blocks:
+4. **Multi-layered IP Filtering**: Access control is implemented at multiple levels:
+   - **Network Security Groups (NSGs)**: Primary IP filtering at the network level
      - Application access (HTTP/HTTPS): Restricted to internal network (10.0.0.0/8) and specific IPv6 range (2400:a844:4088::/48)
      - SSH access: Configurable (default: 0.0.0.0/0, can be restricted to internal network)
+   - **WAF Path Filtering**: Application-level path-based access control
+     - Only allows access to `/ords/r/marinedataregister` path
+     - Blocks all other application paths by default

 ### Application Security